-For national estimates based on the augmented site sample, you would specify the primary and secondary strata as PSTRATAH and SECSTRAH, respectively.
+For national estimates based on the augmented site sample, when no Followback variables are involved, you would specify the primary and secondary strata as PSTRATAH and SECSTRAH, respectively.
+When using Followback variables, the strata variables to specify would be PSTRATAF and SECSTRAF.
 In most cases, these parameters have the same value as those used for national estimates based on the combined or site sample (PSTRATA and SECSTRA); however, for certain cases from the supplemental sample, these parameters have different values, and reflect the site characteristics for those supplemental cases falling within the boundaries of the sites.

 As stated above, you must also specify the clustering variable(s) in the NEST statement.
-For site-specific estimates, the clustering or primary sampling unit (PSU) variable is FSUX, which represents the household in the telephone sample and the geographical interviewing area (or
+For sitespecific estimates, the clustering or primary sampling unit (PSU) variable is FSUX, which represents the household in the telephone sample and the geographical interviewing area (or "segment") for the in-person sample.
+For estimates based only on the national supplement, the PSU variable NFSUX represents the household.
+This accounts for clusters of families and persons within selected households.